paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 ### Performance Efficiency

 - The performance efficiency pillar includes the ability to use computing resources efficiently to meet system requirements.
 Key topics include selecting the right resource types and sizes based on workload requirements, monitoring performance, and making informed decisions to maintain efficiency as business needs evolve.
+Key topics include selecting resource types and sizes optimized for workload requirements, monitoring performance, and maintaining efficiency as business needs evolve.
 - Architecture includes experimenting more often
 - Using serverless architectures
 - Designing systems to be able to go global in minutes